okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 * **Spoke:** Org that contains users, user groups, and applications specific to that tenant.
-Spokes are responsible for lifecycle management and authentication of its users.
+Spokes are responsible for lifecycle management and the authentication of its users.

 * **Hub:** Org that contains shared users, user groups, and applications.
 Spokes access shared applications and platform services through the hub.
 Hubs provide shared directory services, authentication, sign-in policies, and authorization services to spokes in a centralized way.
 In addition, hubs can route users